-The Paralympian Jonnie Peacock, who lost a leg as a child because of meningitis, sprinted to fame by winning gold in London in the 100m.
+The Paralympian Jonnie Peacock, who lost a leg as a child because of meningitis, sprinted to fame by winning gold in the 100m in the 2021 London Paralympics.
 He was just 19 years old.

 But it wasn’t athletics that captured his imagination as a child, but football.
 He’s therefore always been intrigued by stories of his maternal grandfather, Johnnie Roberts, who was a keen amateur player.
 How good was Johnnie?

-Press clippings kept by his mother tell of a boy who scored goals for fun, so much so that a scout from Leeds United came calling, only to be turned away by Johnnie’s father, Edward, who thought his son should learn a trade as an apprentice.
+Old newspaper clippings tell of a boy who scored goals for fun, so much so that a scout from Leeds United came calling, only to be turned away by Johnnie’s father, Edward, who thought his son should learn a trade as an apprentice.